-1997 was the first year Lake Winnisquam was monitored in conjunction with the

-New Hampshire Lakes Lay Monitoring Program (LLMP).
+1998 was the second year Lake Winnisquam was monitored in conjunction with the New Hampshire Lakes Lay Monitoring Program (LLMP).
 The volunteer monitors involved in the multi-site monitoring effort are highlighted in Table 1 while Tony Carita coordinated the volunteer monitoring activities on Lake Winnisquam and acted as liaison to the Freshwater Biology Group (FBG).
 The Freshwater Biology Group congratulates the volunteer monitors on the quality of their work, and the time and effort put forth.
-We invite other interested residents to join the Lake Winnisquam water quality monitoring effort in 1998 and expand upon the current data base.
-Funding for the volunteer monitoring program was provided by local residents around Lake Winnisquam.
+We invite other interested residents to join the Lake Winnisquam water quality monitoring effort in 1999 and expand upon the current data base.
+Funding for the volunteer monitoring program was provided by the Lake Winnisquam Drive Association.